clearlinux/clear-linux-documentation/source/clear-linux/concepts/restart.rst

 Options for clr-service-restart
 *******************************

-The :option:`allow` option identifies a daemon to restart after an OS software update.
+The *allow* option identifies a daemon to restart after an OS software update.
 The :command:`clr-service-restart` daemon creates a symlink in :file:`/etc/clr-service-restart` as a record.
-The example below tells :command:`clr-service-restart` to restart the :option:`tallow` daemon after an OS software update.
+The example below tells :command:`clr-service-restart` to restart the *tallow* daemon after an OS software update.

 .. code-block:: bash

    sudo clr-service-restart allow tallow.service

-The :option:`disallow` option tells :command:`clr-service-restart` not to restart the specified daemon even if the OS defaults permit the daemon to be restarted.
+The *disallow* option tells :command:`clr-service-restart` not to restart the specified daemon even if the OS defaults permit the daemon to be restarted.
 The :command:`clr-service-restart` daemon creates a symlink in :file:`/etc/clr-service-restart` that points to :file:`/dev/null` as a record.
-The example below tells :command:`clr-service-restart` not to restart the :option:`rngd` daemon after an OS software update.
+The example below tells :command:`clr-service-restart` not to restart the *rngd* daemon after an OS software update.

 .. code-block:: bash

    sudo clr-service-restart disallow rngd

-The :option:`default` option makes :command:`clr-service-restart` revert back to the OS defaults and delete any symlink in :file:`/etc/clr-service-restart`.
+The *default* option makes :command:`clr-service-restart` revert back to the OS defaults and delete any symlink in :file:`/etc/clr-service-restart`.
-The example below tells :command:`clr-service-restart` to restart :option:`rngd` automatically again, because :option:`rngd` is whitelisted for automatic service restarts by default in |CL|.
+The example below tells :command:`clr-service-restart` to restart *rngd* automatically again, because *rngd* is whitelisted for automatic service restarts by default in |CL|.

 .. code-block:: bash